 Email: [ ]@firstgas.co.nz; and

-in the case of a Shipper, the contact set out in its TSA (or other such contact as the Shipper may notify to First Gas in writing).
+in the case of a Shipper, the contact set out in its TSA (or other contact the Shipper may notify to First Gas in writing),

+excluding operational and other notifications required to given via OATIS in accordance with this Code, except where First Gas declares that OATIS is not operational in whole or in part.

 A notice sent:

-by registered mail shall be deemed served on the earlier of the date of receipt or on the second Business Day after the same was committed to post;
+via OATIS; or

 by email shall (unless the sender receives an automatic response stating that the recipient’s email address does not exist or the email has not been successfully sent):

-if sent prior to 4.00 p.m. on any Business Day, be deemed served on that Business Day; or
+if sent prior to 1600 on any Business Day, be deemed served on that Business Day; or

-if sent after 4.00 p.m. on any Business Day, shall be deemed served on the next Business Day.
+if sent after 1600 on any Business Day, shall be deemed served on the next Business Day; or

+by registered mail shall be deemed served on the earlier of the date of receipt or on the second Business Day after the same was committed to post.

+A notice concerning breach of this Code or any TSA must not be sent by email.

 Confidential Information